X-rayLaser/JSignalGenerator/README.md

 JSignalGenerator
 ================

-A small program designed to synthesize different frequency patterns.
+A small java program designed to synthesize different frequency patterns.
 It is easy to create binaural beats with it.

 To compile the program by means of jdk:
 - clone the repository.